-Wouldn’t it be great if there was a free, easy and simple way to access information about what is happening in your niche or industry so that you are not wasting a huge amount of time doing research?
-Well, there is.
+Is there a free, simple and easy way to access information about what is happening in your niche or industry so that you are not wasting a huge amount of time doing research?
+Yes, there is.
 It’s called …

 Google Alerts